 The City of Medford has a long list of firsts and initiatives in energy and environment activities starting with the first municipal Climate Action Plan (PDF) in the Commonwealth of Massachusetts.
 Its most prominent “first” is the first municipal scale wind turbine in the Commonwealth.
 The city tries to work closely with residents and the Medford Clean Energy Committee was instrumental in building the Medford wind turbine.

-- The Medford Energy Committee is comprised of residents and staff to work on energy and environment projects in the city and to assist with resident outreach.
+- The Medford Energy Committee (formerly the Medford Energy Committee) is comprised of residents and staff to work on energy and environment projects in the city and to assist with resident outreach.

 - The E&E Office assists in protecting Medford’s rivers, streams, wetlands and open space with the Medford Conservation Commission.